 Interested in how to grow a pea tree?
 Planting Caragana trees may occur in almost any region of the United States, as it is fairly tolerant of most conditions.
 Siberian pea trees can be planted anywhere in anything from full sun to partial shade and in moist to dry soil.

-If you are planning on creating a hedge, space each plant 5 to 10 feet apart.
-Place 2 inches of this amended soil back into the hole and put the new Siberian pea plant atop and fill with the rest of the soil.
+If you are planning on creating a hedge, space each plant 5 to 10 feet (1.5-3 m.) apart.
+Place 2 inches (5 cm.) of this amended soil back into the hole and put the new Siberian pea plant atop and fill with the rest of the soil.
 Water thoroughly and tamp down the soil around the plant.

-Continue to water every other day for the first two weeks to establish strong root then thereafter reduce watering to twice a week for the next two weeks.
+Continue to water every other day for the first two weeks to establish strong roots then thereafter reduce watering to twice a week for the next two weeks.

 Pea Tree Care

-Since Siberian pea plant is so adaptable, there is minimal pea tree care to consider once established.
-Feed the plant a slow release fertilizer tablet or granules once the plant has started to grow and water in.
+Since the Siberian pea plant is so adaptable, there is minimal pea tree care to consider once established.
+Feed the plant a slow-release fertilizer tablet or granules once the plant has started to grow and water in.
 You will only need to fertilize once a year in the spring.

 Water every week unless the weather is overly hot and dry, and prune as needed – ideally in late winter to early spring, especially if creating a hedge of Caragana pea trees.

-Caragana pea trees will even flourish seaside as well as more arid climates and is resistant to most pests and diseases.
-This hardy flowering specimen can live from 40 to 150 years growing an additional 3 feet per season, so if planting Caragana in your landscape, you should enjoy the tree for many years to come.
+Caragana pea trees will even flourish on the seaside as well as in more arid climates and are resistant to most pests and diseases.
+This hardy flowering specimen can live from 40 to 150 years growing an additional 3 feet (1 m.) per season, so if planting Caragana in your landscape, you should enjoy the tree for many years to come.